[A previous version of this essay was posted incomplete. This is the full version]

-Several studies agree that sick people are often treated against their preferences and sometimes against their explicit consent.
+Several studies agree that sick people are often treated against their preferences and sometimes against their explicit requests.
 51% of patients who request Do Not Resuscitate orders never get them.
 Among those who get them, 75% of their doctors don’t know about it.
 And among doctors who do know about it, 65% don’t feel a need to follow them if it conflicts with their own opinions.

 So it should come as little surprise that 22% of people who sign forms saying they don’t want to be hospitalized get hospitalized and 31% of people who sign forms saying they don’t want CPR get CPR.

 Or that patients who prefer to limit life-prolonging treatment get an amount of life-prolonging treatment that is statistically indistinguishable from everyone else.

 Or that even though 80% of Americans say they want to avoid hospitalizations and intensive care as they are dying, in fact about 50% of Americans die in hospital and intensive care.